yaohuayang-uva/scTWAS-for-Lung-Cancer/README.md

 For questions regarding the use of the code or replication of the analyses, please contact the corresponding author:

-Dr. Yaohua Yang
-Assistant Professor, Department of Genome Sciences University of Virginia School of Medicine
+Dr. Yaohua Yang.
+Assistant Professor of Genome Sciences, University of Virginia School of Medicine.
 Email: vta8we@virginia.edu

 We will do our best to respond within three working days.